 Holographic Wills – Sometimes Enforceable, Sometimes Not

 Princess Diana’s letter of wishes is similar to what’s known as a “holographic” will in the United States.
 In its most simple terms, it is a handwritten document that may or may not have to be signed.

 State laws vary on whether holographic wills can be enforced and how they must be prepared.
 Approximately half of U.S. states allow them, and those require the matter to be probated.
 Some of the issues which frequently arise concerning holographic wills include:

 - Did the decedent write the will?
 In contested cases, handwriting experts are often used to determine validity.

 - Undue Influence.
 Was the decedent unduly influenced to create the will?
 That’s difficult to prove – or disprove – as they do not have to be witnessed.

 - Does the will accurately describe the decedent’s intentions?
 Again, without witnesses (creating an actual last will and testament generally requires two), that becomes difficult to answer.

 The question becomes – if you believe that no one will contest your holographic will (and it is legal in your state), should you skip the lawyers altogether?
 The answer is NO.

 The bottom line is that creating a will, a trust, or any other type of estate planning document is easy – when handled by an estate planning attorney.
-In effect, the process is simple and consists of having a conversation about your intentions, listing assets, and creating a legal document which will carry those intentions out.
+In effect, the process is simple and consists of having a conversation about your intentions, listing assets, and creating a legal document that will carry those intentions out.
 Sadly, Princess Diana’s godchildren got nothing.
-Don’t let someone else decide what you did, or did not, intend.
+Don’t let someone else decide what you did or did not intend.